bmeg/bmeg-etl/README.md

 BMEG-ETL
 ========

 BMEG-ETL is a project that defines the transformers for BMEG.
-The schema is described [here](src/bmeg/bmeg-dictionary).
+The schema is described here: https://github.com/bmeg/bmeg-dictionary

 DVC